Paul Islas

 Paul Islas (born September 14, 1991) is an American soccer player who played for Fresno Fuego in the USL Premier Development League.

 Career

-College & Amateur
+College and amateur

 Islas played college soccer at Fresno Pacific University between 2009 and 2012, where in his senior year he was NSCAA All-America Third Team.

 During his time at college, Islas also played for USL PDL club Fresno Fuego in 2012.

 Professional career

 On January 17, 2013, Islas was selected 19th overall in the 2013 MLS Supplemental Draft by Chivas USA.
 Islas didn't secure a contract with the Major League Soccer team and returned to Fresno Fuego for their 2013 season.

 Islas signed his first professional contract with USL Pro club Charlotte Eagles on July 2, 2013.